-- Children and Young People must sign in and out at reception and may not leave the premises unattended unless they have permission from a carer to do so - Carers may wait in the reception area during sessions but must also sign in and out - The Organisation ensures that a minimum of two staff members or volunteers will be on site and that at least one of them is familiar with, and can apply the Organisation's Duty of Care, First Aid and Safeguarding Policy - Staff and/or volunteers will provide induction training covering; site safety, the safe use of equipment and the behavioural code prior to commencing sessions - Sessions will have a maximum staff/volunteer to child/young person ratio of 1:6, typically the ratio averages at 1:4.
-For outreach events i.e. concerts, ratio's may increase to a maximum of 1:10 - All studios are sound proofed and some have limited visibility from the outside.
-To ensure user safety, all studios are monitored in real time by staff in the reception area.
-Where possible studios which have glazed doors for added visibility will be priority allocated to sessions for children and young people - Sessions for children and young people will be booked so that they do not clash with or overlap sessions run by other organisations who use Sanctuary Studios that support people who may present a risk - There are two single toilets and wash facilities adjacent to the reception area which is staffed at all times, the reception area is also monitored by CCTV
+- Vulnerable adults of there carer(s) must sign in and out at reception and may not leave the premises unattended unless they have permission from a carer to do so - Carers may wait in the reception area during sessions but must also sign in and out - The Organisation ensures that a minimum of two staff members or volunteers will be on site and that at least one of them is familiar with, and can apply the Organisation's Duty of Care, First Aid and Safeguarding Policy - Staff and/or volunteers will provide induction training covering; site safety, the safe use of equipment and the behavioural code prior to commencing sessions

-- Staff and volunteers will not engage in personal care or provide help with using the toilet and/or wash facilities - Drinks and snacks are available at reception subject to a carer providing permission and declaring allergies
+- Sessions will have a maximum staff/volunteer to vulnerable adult ratio of 1:4, For outreach events i.e. concerts, ratio's may increase to a maximum of 1:6 - All studios are sound proofed and some have limited visibility from the outside.
+To ensure user safety, all studios are monitored in real time by staff in the reception area. - Sessions for vulnerable adults will be booked so that they do not clash with or overlap sessions run by other organisations who use Sanctuary Studios that support people who may present a risk - There are two single toilets and wash facilities adjacent to the reception area which is staffed at all times, the reception area is also monitored by CCTV - Staff and volunteers will not engage in personal care or provide help with using the toilet and/or wash facilities - Drinks and snacks are available at reception subject to a carer providing permission and declaring allergies